Starlitnightly/omicverse/README.md

 ## `1` [Introduction][docs-feat-provider]

-The original name of the omicverse was [Pyomic](https://pypi.org/project/Pyomic/), but we wanted to address a whole universe of transcriptomics, so we changed the name to OmicVerse, it aimed to solve all task in RNA-seq.
+The original name of the omicverse was [Pyomic](https://pypi.org/project/Pyomic/), but we wanted to address a whole universe of transcriptomics, so we changed the name to **`OmicVerse`**, it aimed to solve all task in RNA-seq.

+> [!NOTE]
-BulkTrajBlend algorithm in OmicVerse that combines Beta-Variational AutoEncoder for deconvolution and graph neural networks for overlapping community discovery to effectively interpolate and restore the continuity of “interrupted” cells in the original scRNA-seq data.
+> **BulkTrajBlend** algorithm in OmicVerse that combines Beta-Variational AutoEncoder for deconvolution and graph neural networks for overlapping community discovery to effectively interpolate and restore the continuity of **"omission"** cells in the original scRNA-seq data.

 ![omicverse-light](omicverse_guide/docs/img/omicverse.png#gh-light-mode-only)
 ![omicverse-dark](omicverse_guide/docs/img/omicverse_dark.png#gh-dark-mode-only)